SwiftERM Hyper-personalisation for ecommerce email marketing

 9. Consider using influencer marketing.

-Influencers are people who have large online audiences, and have the power to “influence” that audience’s purchasing behavior.
+Influencers are people who have large online audiences and have the power to “influence” that audience’s purchasing behaviour.

 Working with the right influencer can get your product in front of a huge number of potential customers, increasing your brand awareness.
 To make the best use of influencer marketing, make sure your targeted influencer’s following aligns with your target audience, and that their values align with your brand.